 Description

-These No Bake Chocolate Almond Butter Bars are easy to make with just five ingredients and no baking necessary!
-You’ve got to sink your teeth into these rich gluten free, paleo and vegan bars.
+These No-Bake Chocolate Almond Butter Bars are easy to make with just five ingredients and no baking necessary!
+You’ve got to sink your teeth into these rich gluten-free and vegan bars.

 Ingredients